Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 \vec{A_i} = \frac{\sum_{j=1}^{m} E_{ij} \vec{P_{ij}}}{m}
 $$

 where $m$ denotes the total number of papers written by scholar $i$.
-By this method we can obtain a vector representation of each scholar, and we call the above process author embedding.
+By this method, we can obtain a vector representation of each scholar, and we call the above process author embedding.

 ### Collaborator Recommendation